-29.6.6 Prevent Reading the RWW Section During Self-Programming
+29.7.6 Prevent reading the RWW section during self-programming

 During Self-Programming (either Page Erase or Page Write), the RWW section is always blocked for reading.
 The user software itself must prevent that this section is addressed during the self programming operation.
 The RWWSB in the SPMCSR will be set as long as the RWW section is busy.
-During Self-Programming the Interrupt Vector table should be moved to the BLS as described in "Interrupts" on page 105, or the interrupts must be disabled.
+During Self-Programming the Interrupt Vector table should be moved to the BLS as described in "Interrupts" on page 68, or the interrupts must be disabled.
 Before addressing the RWW section after the programming is completed, the user software must clear the RWWSB by writing the RWWSRE.
-See "Simple Assembly Code Example for a Boot Loader" on page 327 for an example.
+See "Simple Assembly Code example for a Boot Loader" on page 355 for an example.

-29.6.7 Setting the Boot Loader Lock Bits by SPM
+29.7.7 Setting the Boot Loader Lock bits by SPM

-To set the Boot Loader Lock bits and general Lock bits, write the desired data to R0, write "X0001001" to SPMCSR and execute SPM within four clock cycles after writing SPMCSR.
+To set the Boot Loader Lock bits, write the desired data to R0, write "X0001001" to SPMCSR and execute SPM within four clock cycles after writing SPMCSR.
+The only accessible Lock bits are the Boot Lock bits that may prevent the Application and Boot Loader section from any software update by the MCU.